Best Doctor of Nursing Practice (DNP) Programs – 2023

 - Parking (not needed for online DNP programs)

 Both online and campus-based students will typically have to pay a residency fee.
 This fee is sometimes rolled into the tuition rate, but not always.
-For example, American Sentinel University in Colorado requires DNP students to attend two residencies.
-The first has an estimated cost (including travel and meals) of approximately $900.
-The second is a virtual residency in which a student would need to purchase a microphone and webcam, if they don't already own these items.
 Some schools may also charge a fee for a student's final/capstone project.

-It's important to remember that tuition rates and other expenses will fluctuate depending on state, school, and program type.
+It's important to remember that tuition rates and other expenses will fluctuate depending on the state, school, and program type.
 For instance, the cost of the DNP program at Southern Illinois University Edwardsville (SIUE) is $650 per credit hour, with additional fees based on whether the course is online or campus-based.

 If paying for a DNP is an issue, nearly all schools have financial aid departments that can help direct students toward loan options, scholarships, and other methods of financial help.

 Nurses who hold a DNP can go on to reach the highest levels of a variety of nursing careers.
 While some specialties don't require a DNP, those who want to advance to the top of their chosen nursing niche will be well-served by a doctorate.
 Some of these APRN and other high-level nursing careers include:

 - Certified Registered Nurse Anesthetist